 In the column panel, you can take actions and find lots of useful info:

-Visible columns will show up with a blue eye icon, and hidden columns with a gray icon.
+Visible columns will show up with a blue eye icon, and hidden columns will show up with a gray eye icon.
 Click on the eye icon to hide and unhide columns.

-You can also re-order columns from the column panel by dragging column names up and down.
+You can also re-order columns from the column panel by clicking the column names and dragging them up and down into place.

-Click on a column icon (or right-click the name) to change the column type or delete the column.
+Click on the column type icon (or right-click the column name) to change the column type or delete the column.

-To hide an individual visible column, you can also select and right-click on an individual column's header to pull up the column menu, then select
+To hide a column directly from its table, you can also hover over the column's header name and right-click on it to pull up the column menu, then select